 In all countries, salaries diverged across industry.
-For example, in the United States, the lowest paying industry averaged salaries at $81,741 and the highest paying industry averaged salaries at $109,288.
+For example, in the 2013 report, in the United States, the lowest paying industry averaged salaries at $81,741 and the highest paying industry averaged salaries at $109,288.

 If you are considering focusing on a specific industry in your business analysis career, the report can help you make a wise financial decision.
 While exceptions always exist to every average, your choice of industry could have a significant impact on your long-term salary potential as a business analyst.

 >>Learn How to Get Started as a Business Analyst